 One of Howard’s biggest suggestions for controlling pests in the garden is to have a healthy garden.
-Healthy garden means that bugs are less likely to attack and eat the ‘weak’.
+A healthy garden means that bugs are less likely to attack and eat the ‘weak’.
 But when you have to control bugs, do it with natural means.
-We really latched on to his Garlic Pepper Spray because it was easy to make at home, is really effective, and is something we can make in bulk and store thorughout the year.
+We really latched on to his Garlic Pepper Spray because it was easy to make at home, is really effective, and is something we can make in bulk and store throughout the year.

 Garlic Pepper Spray is a systemic spray, meaning you can spray it on the plant, and the plant absorbs the spray, and when bugs eat, they react.
 It’s not something you have to spray directly on a bug.

-NOTE: because this is a bug repellant, be cautious where and how much you use this.
-It is great, but it can also effect beneficial bugs as well.
+NOTE: Because this is a bug repellant, be cautious where and how much you use this.
+It is great, but it can also affect beneficial bugs as well.

 - 6 bulbs of garlic

 - 12 peppers of the HOT kind – the hotter the better.
-We use habeneros, but you can use cayenne, jalepenos, scottish bonnets, etc.
+We use habaneros, but you can use cayenne, jalapenos, Scottish bonnets, etc.